 My name is Gabrielle Gaffino.
-My grandfather Federico was born in Glasgow into a family of peasant Italian emigrants.
-He returned to Italy to go to college, then he began working in a bank and soon became a successful stockbroker.
-He was then living in Rome and decided to invest in a vineyard near Rome, which had welcomed him first as a boy and then as a man, husband and father.
-He bought an estate in Ardea named Col di Bacco, where we still are located, thus giving life to his dream to “touch the soil” and work the land like his parents had before him.
+My grandfather Federico was born into a family of peasant Italian emigrants.
+He became a successful stockbroker and decided to invest in a vineyard near Rome, which had welcomed him, first as a boy, and then as a man, husband and father.
+He bought an estate in Ardea named Col di Bacco, where we are still located, thus giving life to his dream to “touch the soil” and work the land like his parents had before him.
 Viticulture became an obsession due to his love for the land and its fruits, and he passed that to my father Giuseppe.

-While I was exposed to the land and wines my entire life, I chose to focus my academic and professional career at the world of marketing, wih a particular focus on visual communication.
-After almost 15 years of working in that world, I realized that I was was simply accumulating and not building something lasting or fulfilling.
-So I took some time to question myself about what my real expectations and passions were.
-The answer came almost natural and spontaneously: I wanted to make wine!
-Therefore I began studying the fascinating process of making wine in order to build something for the future.
-I invested everything that I had…luckily I have been fully supported by my wife and family.
-Now I work for myself and my family...for each decision we make, we consider the long-term.
+While I was exposed to the land and wines my entire life, I chose to focus my career elsewhere.
+After almost 15 years, I took time to think about what my real passion was.
+The answer came almost spontaneously: I wanted to make wine!
+Thereafter, I studied the fascinating process of making wine.
+I invested everything that I had…luckily, I have been fully supported by my wife and family.
+Now, I work for myself and my family.
+For every decision we make, we consider the long-term.

-Our home is located a few kilometers south of Rome, and we have a total of 32 hectares, of which 28 are vineyards.
+Our home is located a few kilometers south of Rome, and we have 28 hectares of vineyards.
 My grandfather Federico farmed primarily Malvasia and Trebbiano, typical grapes which existed on the estate.
 My father Giuseppe planted Syrah, Petit Verdot, Merlot, Cabernet Sauvignon as experiments, and I planted Cesanese, Viognier, Malvasia Puntinata and Trebbiano Verde.
-We increased density of the vines with planting, so we went from 2500 plants/ha, to a range of from 5200-6300 plants/ha.